BridgesLab/PrecisionNutrition/Human Genetics/mr-ldlc-calcium.html.md

 ## Purpose

 To validate SNPs for LDL cholesterol GWAS using those identified using UK Biobank.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Tue Oct 14 11:54:45 2025
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Fri Oct 17 10:54:27 2025

 ## Data Entry